richardcblewett/cat-breed-chooser/README.md

 <br><br>

 # Installation Instructions
-If you would like install this project on your computer rather than use the online version hosted at https://cat-breed-chooser.herokuapp.com, you may clone this repository to your computer.<br>
+If you would like install this project on your computer rather than use the online version hosted at https://cat-breed-chooser.herokuapp.com, you may clone this repository to your computer.
+(Also fee free to checkout the backend repository at https://github.com/richardcblewett/cat-breed-chooser-backend)<br>

 After cloning the repository, make sure you have the dependencies installed before following the instructions on how to run the project.